Felix-Jose-Kavarayil/allen_lab_utilities_wiki/Home.md

 This lab is only used in Kevin Allen's lab for the moment.
 On each computer, it needs a user called ```kevin``` with a strong password.

+We will need to find a solution for the backup of data.

 ## List of exciting software